 Guneet Monga calls for better strategy to select India’s Oscar entry

-Gurneet Monga called on the selection committee to choose films that are distributed in America and have travelled to film festivals across the world
+Gurneet Monga called on the selection committee to choose films that are distributed in America, have travelled to film festivals across the world and have attained global acclaim and awards

 Oscar winning film producer Gurneet Monga called for a better selection process in choosing India’s official entry for the Oscar to give the country the best chance of winning the prestigious award.